andygock/realclock/_time-server/README.md

 ## Using PM2

-If using PM2, you can use something to star the server on port 3030 and name it `datetime-server`:
+If using PM2, you can use something to star the server on port `3007` and name it `time-server`:

-    PORT=3030 pm2 start ./app.js --name "datetime-server"
+    PORT=3007 pm2 start ./app.js --name "time-server"

 And to stop or remove it

-    pm2 stop datetime-server
+    pm2 stop time-server
-    pm2 delete datetime-server
+    pm2 delete time-server

 ## License